SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
+            marks:
+              -
+                type: bold
+            text: 'APRIL 26'
+          -
+            type: text
-            text: 'APRIL 26—Let a couple members of our planning team bring you up to speed on MBLGTACC basics, such as program offerings, coordinating a group, how to register, and more.'
+            text: '—Let a couple members of our planning team bring you up to speed on MBLGTACC basics, such as program offerings, coordinating a group, how to register, and more.'
       -
         type: set
         attrs: